-The McGuire Center for Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH), University of Florida (UF), is currently accepting applications from prospective students interested in earning a Master’s or Ph.D. degree from the Department of Biology, Entomology and Nematology Department, or other appropriate UF department, with a research emphasis on butterflies and moths.
-The MGCL will provide a Graduate Research Assistantship (stipend + tuition waiver) to the successful candidate for a period of two years, contingent on continuing successful progress towards their degree, starting in Fall 2022.
-Priority will be given to students seeking a Master’s degree.
+The McGuire Center for Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH), University of Florida (UF), has limited funding for prospective students interested in earning a Master’s or Ph.D. degree from the Department of Biology, Entomology and Nematology Department, or other appropriate UF department, with a research emphasis on butterflies and moths.
+The MGCL typically provides Graduate Research Assistantships (stipend + tuition waiver) to students for a period of two years, contingent on continuing successful progress towards their degree, usually starting in the Fall semester.
+Priority is given to students seeking a Master’s degree.

 The McGuire Center values equity, accessibility, and inclusion in its research, collections, and outreach and is committed to creating a supportive community with equitable opportunities for learning and research advancement.
 Prospective students from diverse cultural, economic, and ethnic backgrounds and of diverse gender identities are encouraged to apply, especially those from historically marginalized communities in STEM, including but not limited to Black, Indigenous, Latinx, and LGBTQIA+.

-Successful candidates are expected to identify an appropriate staff or faculty member at the McGuire Center to serve as their graduate committee supervisor, with whom they are strongly encouraged to discuss and develop their application.
+Prospective students should identify an appropriate staff or faculty member at the McGuire Center to serve as their graduate committee supervisor, with whom they are strongly encouraged to discuss and develop their application.
 They will also need to fulfill the admission requirements of the appropriate department and UF’s Graduate School.
-The student’s assistantship responsibilities are expected to include assisting 14-20 hours a week in curating the MGCL’s collections and/or with other research or education-related activities at the MGCL, under the supervision of our staff.
+Student assistantship responsibilities include assisting 14-20 hours a week in curating the MGCL’s collections, and/or helping with other research or education-related activities at the MGCL, under the supervision of our staff.

 More information is available at the following links:

-Applicants for the McGuire Center Graduate Research Assistantship should prepare the following:
+Applicants for the McGuire Center Graduate Research Assistantship will be required to submit the following:

 - Curriculum Vitae.